caleb-cox/commando-hacker-witch/README.md

 Example: A thief wants to backstab a guard with a dagger.
 The skill list determines that when using a dagger the Hacker attribute applies.
 The thief knows this skill, so he may also add the +2 modifier to his attack roll.

 ### Damage and Healing
 After having scored a hit, you determine the damage caused.
 Damage is determined by the weapon used.
 See the weapon list for details.
 Please note that damage rolls are always subject to the "exploding die" rule.
 The victims hitpoints are reduced by a number of points equal to the damage caused.
 If the hitpoints drop to 0, the character is dead or dying.
-A character's HP may never drop below 0.
+A character's Health may never drop below 0.

 Optional: Characters who were reduced to under half their maximum hitpoints are considered seriously wounded and get a -3 modifier on all checks.

 A character heals hitpoints equal to his highest attribute per day of rest.
 Only light activities are allowed during that time.
 If a character takes part in a combat, chase or a similar activity he may only heal a single hitpoint that day.
 Characters with the Herbalism skill may use his abilities to speed up healing.
-When treated by such a character, you get +2 HPs per day of rest.
+When treated by such a character, you get +2 Healths per day of rest.

 ## Magic
 ### Using Magic